Quartet (Ultravox album): Background

-Warren Cann said about the recording: "It didn't turn out quite as we'd imagined.
-Perhaps George was tired or perhaps we were suffering from our own misconceptions, but it was a rather sedate experience and not the liberating sonic voyage we were expecting.
-However, I wouldn't trade that adventure for anything.
-When we approached him we were well aware that he'd been working with more, shall we say, conservative acts.
-We made it clear we weren't wallflowers in the studio, if we needed to bring in fifty washing machines, fill them full of rocks, mic them up, and turn them all to spin-cycle - then we'd do it.
-We were very up front about it.
-We were game for anything.
-During the recording of "Quartet," I often sat there thinking, "Wow!
-Pinch me!
-I'm working with George Martin and Geoff Emerick, producer and engineer of Sgt.
-Pepper!"

-"It was done at probably the highest level we’d ever worked at.
-I wasn’t disappointed with the album but I was very disappointed with a certain element that criticised us for using George Martin.
-They completely misunderstood.
-They saw it as being safe and conservative and thought we’d sold out by going dull and commercial and we just scratched our heads at that."

-The Monument Tour became the largest tour Ultravox made.
-The tour started in November 1982 to May 1983 with shows in Europe, United States, Canada and Japan.
+The Monument Tour became the largest tour Ultravox undertook.
+The tour began in November 1982 and ended in May 1983 with shows in Europe, United States, Canada and Japan.
 The support band were Messengers who also sang backing vocals with Ultravox.

 Release

-The album was released in October 1982.
+The album was released on 15 October 1982.
 Four singles, "Reap the Wild Wind", "Hymn", "Visions in Blue" and "We Came to Dance", were released from the album, all of which reached the UK Top 20.
 The album was also released as a marble picture disc LP, a cassette and, in 1983, a CD.
 The band promoted the album with their "Monument Tour" in late 1982, one of the shows from which was recorded and released as an album and video in 1983.

+Critical reception

+Quartet has received mixed reviews.
+Upon its 1982 release Smash Hits gave it a positive 8/10 rating, while Rolling Stone reviewer Kurt Loder described the bands decision to work with George Martin as "something of a catastrophe".
+Giving it a 2/5 rating Loder concluded: "In Martin's regulation AOR production, there's little depth or drama; everything seems to sit on the surface.
+Quartet isn't a bad record, but coming from the band that gave us Vienna, it's inevitably a disappointment."

+Retrospectively, Trouser Press described the album as "clear but unsatisfying", while the 2023 box set was given a 4 out of 5 star rating in Record Collector: "For their third Midge Ure album, released in 1982, Ultravox replaced producer Conny Plank with George Martin for a slicker pop version of their futurist grandeur.
+The results delivered as desired, furnishing them with hits in the elegantly catchy "Reap The Wild Wind", irresistibly lofty "Hymn" and glacial "We Came To Dance".
+Ure flexes his guitar-god tendencies on "Mine For Life" and "When The Scream Subsides", while "Visions In Blue" maxes the moody opulence marvellously."

 Remasters

 Quartet was remastered and re-released on CD by EMI in 1998 with the B-sides to each of the album's singles as bonus tracks.
 Another remastered version, a 2-disc set with previously unreleased material, was released in February 2009.

+A 7-disc box set was released in July 2023, consisting of a 1982 analog master, a new Steven Wilson remix, plus discs containing rehearsals, b-sides and a Hammersmith Odeon show from 1982.
+A surround mix was included on DVD.
+The instrumental mix was not included, but it was mentioned online that that usually follows on a separate CD.